SoftwareDefinedBuildings/BearLoc/bearloc/doc/schema.rst

 =============== ============ ====================================================================================================
 Key             Value        Description
 =============== ============ ====================================================================================================
-epoch           number       The Unix time in millisecond, defined as the number of milliseconds that have elapsed since 00:00:00.000 Coordinated Universal Time (UTC), Thursday, 1 January 1970, not counting leap seconds.
+target id       string       The ID of the device which the query of estimated location targets.
+Note that this is different of the **"id"** of this event. **"id"** of this event is the generator of this event and usually is a server.
+(Example Value: "1d352410-4a5e-11e3-8f96-0800200c9a66") epoch           number       The Unix time in millisecond, defined as the number of milliseconds that have elapsed since 00:00:00.000 Coordinated Universal Time (UTC), Thursday, 1 January 1970, not counting leap seconds.
 (Example Value: 1387670483532) country         string       The name of the country of the location.
 (Example Value: "US") state           string       The name of the state of the location.
 (Example Value: "CA")